-The Grantham office of property specialists, Belvoir, will be part of a nationwide drive to integrate the private rented sector more positively into the government’s housing plans for 2017.
+The Brighton and Hove office of property specialists, Belvoir, will be part of a nationwide drive to integrate the private rented sector more positively into the government’s housing plans for 2017.

 Despite government changes and fresh challenges in the ‘buy-to-let’ market, the future for rented property will continue to be one of the best bets for the country’s growing number of tenants as well as landlords, says the company.

-“We’re starting the new year with more optimism than we’ve had for some time,” says Carly French, who manages the Belvoir office on St Peters Hill in Grantham.
+“We’re starting the new year with more optimism than we’ve had for some time,” says Nathan Crombie, who owns the Belvoir office on Western Road in Brighton.

 “Although the market is likely to be slowed down by the threat of stricter ‘buy-to-let’ rules – including tougher affordability checks for buy to let mortgages and the withdrawal of tax relief on mortgage interest – we are still reporting an increase in demand for houses to rent.